 | We need to know which employees hold which professional certifications, when the certifications expire, reminders sent to those with expiring certifications, which certifications are needed to meet partner status levels, etc. |

 | Leadership needs to know which contractors are working on which projects.
 Managers need to easily assign projects to contractors and be notified of project updates.
-Automated reports are needed to anyone who needs one. |
+Automated reports are sent to anyone who needs one. |

 Projector |

-| Compliance Department needs to ensure certain employees are reading and acknowledging policies. |
+| Compliance Department needs to ensure certain employees are reading and acknowledging policies.
+Reports need to be generated for auditors. |